-- (a) To educate and inform all Local 1000 members about environmental issues affecting our Local's members, society, and the working class in general. - (b) To identify environmental and environmental justice issues of particular concern and to support Local 1000 and its individual members in taking collective action on these issues through the committee's leadership roles in encouraging more educated, prepared, and environmentally conscious members. - 5.1.08 Local 1000 Grants Committee - (a) Local 1000 Grants Committee shall review requests for grants submitted by DLCs.
-The committee may approve, modify or reject the grant. - (b) Approved grants will be in the form of fixed monthly revenue or a lump sum. - (c) The Local 1000 Grants Committee may require periodic reports on the use of the grants from the DLCs. - (d) Grants may be denied for sufficient reason.
-The DLC shall be notified of the reasons for the denial. - (e) The DLC may appeal any action of the grants committee to the Local 1000 Board of Directors whose decision is final. - (f) The Local 1000 Grant Fund shall not exceed \$100,000. - 5.1.09 Local 1000 Health and Safety Committees
+- (a) To educate and inform all Local 1000 members about environmental issues affecting our Local's members, society, and the working class in general. - (b) To identify environmental and environmental justice issues of particular concern and to support Local 1000 and its individual members in taking collective action on these issues through the committee's leadership roles in encouraging more educated, prepared, and environmentally conscious members. - 5.1.08 Local 1000 Grants Committee - (a) Local 1000 Grants Committee shall review requests for grants submitted by DLCs and standing committees with annual budgets.
+The committee may approve, modify or reject the grant. - (b) Approved grants will be in the form of fixed monthly revenue or a lump sum. - (c) The Local 1000 Grants Committee may require periodic reports on the use of the grants from the DLCs or standing committees with annual budgets.
+Grants may be denied for sufficient reason.
+The DLC or Standing Committees with annual budgets shall be modified of the reasons for the denial. - (d) The DLC or Standing Committees with annual budgets may appeal any action of the Grants Committee to the Local 1000 Board of Directors whose decision is final. - (e) The DLC may appeal any action of the grants committee to the Local 1000 Board of Directors whose decision is final. - (f) The Local 1000 Grant Fund shall not exceed \$100,000.

+5.1.09 Local 1000 Health and Safety Committees

-The Local 1000 Health and Safety Committee, with the direction from the Vice President for Bargaining, shall oversee the implementation of a coordinated health and safety program consistent with Local 1000 policy and all applicable provisions of the contracts in force.
+The Local 1000 Health and Safety Committee, with the direction from the Chief Negotiator, shall oversee the implementation of a coordinated health and safety program consistent with Local 1000 policy and all applicable provisions of the contracts in force.